stevenbenner/stevenbenner.com/src/content/posts/2010-03-07-custom-link-click-tracking-using-omniture.md

  * **Page never stops loading**

-	I have seen pages that simply never stop loading because of poor use of AJAX, slow servers, or broken dependencies.
+	I have seen pages that simply never stop loading because of poor use of <abbr title="Asynchronous JavaScript and XML">AJAX</abbr>, slow servers, or broken dependencies.
 The click tracking events will not be attached to links until the loading icon in the browser stops.

  * **Links added after page load**